Emergency Food Supplies & Food Storage: An Overview

 Dried beans, especially when packed and stored well, can last up to thirty (30) years.

-To get the most extended shelf life out of dried beans, they must be put away in impermeable compartments or air-tight containers with moisture prevention to forestall the spoilage that occurs every so often in kept food sources.
+To extend the shelf life of dried beans, they must be stored in impermeable compartments or airtight containers with moisture prevention to forestall the occasional spoilage in stored food sources.

 Sure, having dried beans every day is a bit boring.